Frequently Asked Questions

 13. Are products bearing the Non-GMO Project Verified seal “GMO Free”?

-Unfortunately, “GMO Free” and similar claims are not legally or scientifically defensible due to limitations of testing methodology.
+Unfortunately, “GMO Free” and similar claims are not legally or scientifically defensible due to limitations of testing methodology and the complexity of supply chains.
 In addition, the risk of contamination to seeds, crops, ingredients and products is too high to reliably claim that a product is “GMO Free.”
-The Project’s claim (i.e., Non-GMO Project Verified) offers a true statement acknowledging the reality of contamination risk, but assuring the shopper that the product in question is in compliance with the Project’s rigorous Standard.
+The Project’s claim (i.e., Non-GMO Project Verified) offers a true statement acknowledging the reality of contamination risk and the realities of the current food system, but assuring the shopper that the product in question is in compliance with the Project’s rigorous Standard.
 While the Non-GMO Project Verified seal is not a “GMO free” claim, it is trustworthy, defensible, transparent, and North America’s only third party verification for products made according to best practices for GMO avoidance.

 1. What does GMO mean?